sybrew/the-seo-framework/readme.txt

 This plugin provides an automated, accessible, unbranded and extremely fast SEO solution for any WordPress website.

+= Extensions =

-For optional advanced SEO tools and output, check out our free companion plugin [Extension Manager](https://wordpress.org/plugins/the-seo-framework-extension-manager/).
-Visit our recently published [Extensions overview page](https://theseoframework.com/extensions/) for more information about our extensions.
+For more advanced SEO tools and output, check out our free companion plugin [Extension Manager](https://wordpress.org/plugins/the-seo-framework-extension-manager/).
+Many extensions are included, among others are:

+* **[Focus](https://theseoframework.com/extensions/focus/)** helps you write targeted content with **focus keywords**, their inflections, and their synonyms.
+A great addition for bloggers and businesses alike.
+* **[Local](https://theseoframework.com/extensions/local/)** helps you set up local SEO business information.
+This could expand your business' "Knowledge Graph" card for local search listings.

+Visit our [Extensions overview page](https://theseoframework.com/extensions/) for more information.

+= Foreword =

 > <strong>This plugin strongly helps you create better SEO value for your content.</strong><br>
 > But at the end of the day, it all depends on how entertaining or well-constructed your content or product is.